-In this article I’m going to look at how you can watch British TV in France.
+In this article we’re going to show you how you can watch British TV in France.

-While France is a great country and over quarter of a million Brits now call it home with countless more visiting for shorter periods of time one thing I often miss is British TV.
+While France is a great country and over a quarter of a million Brits now call it home with countless more visiting for shorter periods of time one thing most of you often miss is British TV.

 Although TV in France has some good offerings there is nothing like watching TV in your mother tongue with humour that only us Brits would understand.